Sicily Road Trip

 The city has been designated a UNESCO World Heritage site for its well-preserved baroque buildings.

 Strolling along Corso Vittorio Emanuele showcases Noto’s architectural splendor, particularly at landmarks such as Noto Cathedral and Palazzo Nicolaci.
+Probably should have led with this section, honestly — Noto might be Sicily’s most photogenic town.

 The road trip continues to Ragusa, often considered one of the jewels of Sicily.